ome/omero-py/README.rst

 License
 -------

-OMERO.py is released under the AGPL.
+OMERO.py is released under the GPL v2.

 Copyright
 ---------